maxiparis/cs260-gatekeeper/doc/notes.md

 # CSS Bootstrap

 # Align-items vs justify-content
-In Bootstrap and Flexbox, `align-items-center` and `justify-content-center` are two utility classes that control the alignment of flex items, but they operate along different axes and serve different purposes.
+In Bootstrap and Flexbox, `align-items-center` and `justify-content-center` are two utility classNamees that control the alignment of flex items, but they operate along different axes and serve different purposes.
 Here's a detailed explanation of each:

 ## 1. **`align-items`**
 ### Def:
 - **Axis**: It operates along the **cross axis** (perpendicular to the main axis).
-- **Usage**: Use this class when you want to align items vertically within a flex container.
+- **Usage**: Use this className when you want to align items vertically within a flex container.

 ### Usage:
 - **`align-items-start`**: Aligns flex items to the start of the cross axis (top for row direction).